waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Development & Usage

-## A. `pathfinder` Tool
+## A. Custom Tools
-- **Status:** The tool is considered reliable.
-It correctly handles impassable targets and prevents pathing from land to water, which requires manual HM usage.
+- **`pathfinder`:** The tool is now considered reliable.
+It correctly handles impassable targets and prevents pathing from land to water.
+The `AttributeError` bug related to parsing `party_data` has been fixed.
-- **Game Mechanic Limitation:** The tool plans paths over traversable terrain.
-It does not account for game mechanics that require manual intervention, such as using an HM like Surf or Cut from the party menu.
-I must manually use HMs when at the edge of an obstacle to transition to a new terrain type (e.g., ground to water).
+- **`spinner_maze_solver`:** I have this tool but need to remember to use it for future spinner mazes.

 ## B. Agent & Tool Usage Notes
 - Proximity of recommended locations from agents should be considered for efficiency.
+- I must fix failing tools immediately instead of deferring the task.

 # IV.
-Puzzle-Solving Hypotheses
+Puzzles & Hypotheses

 ## A. Fuchsia City Secret Pokémon (at (26, 7))
 - **Observation:** An item ball at (26, 7) is in an enclosed area.
 A Youngster at (25, 9) states, "That item ball in there is really a POKéMON."